 (Insert a percentage or amount to be withheld as retainage from each Application for Payment and any terms for reduction of retainage during the course of the Work.
 The amount of retainage may be limited by governing law.)

-« »
+« Until the final Application for Payment, the Owner will retain (withhold) ten percent (10%) of the amount of each progress payment due the Contractor for completed portions of the Work. »

 § 4.1.5 Payments due and unpaid under the Contract shall bear interest from the date payment is due at the rate stated below, or in the absence thereof, at the legal rate prevailing from time to time at the place where the Project is located.